Using Conditions with the RasterExpressionEvaluator Transformer

 This expression sets cell values to 200 (grey) when they meet the condition, and the rest are assigned a value of 255 (white).

-The condition tests if all bands have similar values (white/grey/black), which is used for roads and their edges and labels.
+The condition tests whether all bands have similar values (white/grey/black), which is used for roads, their edges, and labels.
 It also tests for yellow roads.

 Run the workspace and view the output.
 You will see the following raster: